 Change the bandage each day to keep the wound clean and dry.

+Certain wounds, such as scrapes that cover a large area of the body, should be kept moist and clean to help reduce scarring and speed healing.
 Bandages used for this purpose are called occlusive or semiocclusive bandages.
 You can buy them in drug stores without a prescription.

 Your family doctor will tell you if he or she thinks this type of bandage is best for you.